Phonicmas/BiotechExpansionWarhammer40k/README.md

 7. Astropaths & navigators?
 8. Black carapace works and overwrites warcasket trait from VFE pirates - allowing work.
 9. Genestealer?
+10. Make a standalone psycast?

 ## To do (Not ordered)
 1. Fix psytrainer quest reward giving access without psyker gene.
 2. Make secondary heart carriers survive losing main heart.
 3. Fix culture/ideo part - try make it the same ideo for all imperial factions.
 4. Faction; title system from royalty.
+5. Make Daemon mutation make the carrier immortal by essentially respawning them.

 ## Genes
 First 19 gene-seed have a complexity of 2, all 3 primaris have a complexity of 4 and requires 1 archite capsule.